Rheinhessen expression: »Wingertshaisjer«

 Stone buildings of varied design in the vineyards.
-Mostly from the 18./19.
-Century originating.
-They offered the winemaker, his family, vineyard workers and grape harvesters protection from rain and sun and a rest stop at the Imbs.
-Occasionally they were also built as a romantic watchtower with battlements as a Biedermeier arbor or, near the city, as a bourgeois, wood-paneled arbor.
+Mostly from 18th or 19th Century.
+They offered the winemaker, his family, vineyard workers and grape harvesters protection from rain and sun and a served as a shelter during lunch break.
+Occasionally, they were also built as romantic watchtower or as Biedermeier arbour.

-A curious rarity are the "Trulli", which are predominantly around Flonheim and Wendelsheim, and which can not be found in any other German wine country.
-In the advertising for Rheinhessen they are therefore partly depicted as a symbol of the region.
-The trulli are built like a grenade to beehive-like over a circular to slightly oval ground plan and roofed by a cone-shaped Kragkuppelgewölbe.
+A curious rarity are the "Trulli", which are predominantly around Flonheim and Wendelsheim, and which can not be found in any other German wine growing area.
+In advertisements for Rheinhessen they are therefore depicted as a symbol of the region.
+The trulli are built like a grenade to beehive-like over a circular to slightly oval ground plan and roofed by a cone-shaped vault.
 The most beautiful of these vineyard cottages is located in Flonheim (district Uffhofen) above the Rabenkanzel in the Aulheimer Tälchen.
-It was built in 1756 from Flonheimer sandstone and has a square knob as a tip.
-This so-called "white house" and others were presumably created by Lombard stonemasons who worked at the time in the Flonheim stone bridges.
+It was built in 1756 with sandstone from Flonheim and has a square knob as a tip.
+This so-called "white house" and others were presumably created by Lombardian stonemasons who worked in the Flonheim stone bridges at the time.